-It seeks to provide evidence may be given in any suit or proceeding of the existence or non-existence of every fact in issue and of such other facts declared to be relevant, and of no others.
-It further explains that this clause shall not enable any person to give evidence of fact which he is disentitles to prove relating to Civil Procedure.
+This clause seeks to provide evidence may be given in any suit or proceeding of the existence or non-existence of every fact in issue and of such other facts declared to be relevant, and of no others.

 Clause 4 of the Bill relates to relevancy of facts forming part of same transaction.